 The private sector has many roles concerning the society and national economy.

 - Employment: Private firms employ a major portion of the skilled resources and hence act as the backbone of employment services in many nations.
 As per a 2013 World Bank Report, the private sector provided around 90% of jobs in developing countries.
 Moreover, these jobs provide innumerable benefits like frequent pay-raise, easy switching, diverse job description, and responsibilities.

 - Development: Although government companies focus on national development, this sector’s role in a country’s development often goes understated.
 When private firms develop industrial areas, plants, and job-hubs, they also develop the areas around them.
 For example, as per a 2017 study, in India, the private sector’s share in providing jobs had been over 90%, while it also contributed over 75% to domestic capital formation.
-As such, they enhance the GDP, per capita income, infrastructure, and quality of life.
+As such, they enhance the GDP, per capita incomePer Capita IncomeThe per capita income formula depicts the average income of a region computed by dividing the total income of that area by the total population of the region.
+It is used to figure out the average income of a city, provision, state, country, etc., infrastructure, and quality of life.

 - Better Goods and Services: The sector is responsible for providing essential goods and services at a competitively low cost.
 The lack of monopoly has made these amenities accessible to most citizens of a country.

 - Welfare: Private firms have always stepped in the time of need.
 May it is a disaster or a virus outbreak, they have come up with various solutions to serve the citizens to end their woes.
 In response to Covid-19, private businesses have been giving monetary support and donating life-saving instruments to the health industry.
 It has massively helped the citizens and governments around the globe.